adobe/aem-block-collection/blocks/consent/README.md

 * In case of *#1.
 Simple consent banner* this function will show the minimalistic non-intrusive banner
 * In case of *#2.
 Simple consent banner and categories details* this function would show the consent categories detail dialog.

+## Block setup

+Block needs to be loaded as quickly as possible and the logic to load the block or not highly depends on project needs.
+Here are the two elements you may want to patch in your project:

+- in [scripts.js](../../scripts.js), you need to load the consent block in the lazy phase to load the consent banner
+- in [header](../header/header.js), you can "patch" the Cookie Preferences link to open the consent dialog using the `setupConsentPreferenceLink` function from the block.